jake-stewart/cpp-json/README.md

 pointers are not treated as arrays. they are expected to reference a single value. when populating a pointer with `json::deserialize()`, the data is created using `new` and so should be freed with `delete`.
 `const char *` and `char *` are treated differently. they are expected to point to strings. they are created using `new []` and so should be deleted with `delete []`.

+#### exceptions
+if any problems occur during serialization or deserialization, a `json::exception` is thrown. the `json::exception` is a struct containing a short description in `std::string desc` and the json index where it was located in `int idx`.

 # example usage with serializing/deserializing structs
 ```c++